Neptune: From a Mythological and Symbolic Perspective

 The Mythology of Neptune

-Like Uranus, Neptune is one of the more recently discovered planets in our solar system and may, therefore, not always have a clear-cut association with the deity it’s named after.
+Like Uranus and Pluto, Neptune is one of the more recently discovered planets in our solar system and may, therefore, not always have a clear-cut association with the deity it’s named after.

 Poseidon